 Types of Home Care

-You have many options when it comes to choosing the type of home-care services you prefer:
+You have many options when it comes to choosing the type of home care service you prefer:

 - Registered nurses (RNs) provide skilled services that can't be performed safely or effectively by nonprofessionals, such as dispensing drugs, administering wound care, changing dressings and delivering intravenous fluids.